LiteQSign: Lightweight and Quantum-Safe Signatures for Heterogeneous IoT Applications: The Proposed Scheme

-{\em Mitigating Encrypted Evaluation Hurdles via Davies-Meyer as \owf:} We made a key observation that $f(.)$ needs only \owf~property but not a full cryptographic hash function.
-This permits us to consider alternative hash designs that rely on symmetric ciphers that are suitable for \fhe~evaluations.
+{\em Mitigating Encrypted Evaluation Hurdles via Davies-Meyer as $\owf$:} We made a key observation that $f(.)$ needs only $\owf$ property but not a full cryptographic hash function.
+This permits us to consider alternative hash designs that rely on symmetric ciphers that are suitable for $\fhe$ evaluations.
 Consequently, we can leverage the best properties from both cryptographic realms.

-The symmetric ciphers generally have lower multiplicative complexity (depth and size) compared to the traditional cryptographic hash functions, with cheaper linear operations favoring more efficient $\fhe$ evaluations.
-Moreover, when evaluated under encryption, they can serve as \owf~with proper instantiations.
-We have investigated various options and identified that a block cipher-based hash function named, Davies-Meyer (DM) \cite{Preneel2005DaviesMeyerHF}, satisfies our efficiency and \owf~prerequisites for the encrypted evaluation purposes.
+The symmetric ciphers generally have lower multiplicative complexity (depth and size) compared to the traditional hash functions, with cheaper linear operations favoring more efficient $\fhe$ evaluations.
+Moreover, when evaluated under encryption, they can serve as $\owf$ with proper instantiations.
+We have investigated various options and identified that a block cipher-based hash function named, Davies-Meyer (DM) \cite{Preneel2005DaviesMeyerHF}, satisfies our efficiency and $\owf$ prerequisites for the encrypted evaluation purposes.
 Compared to other constructions, $\DM$ structure is lighter than one-way double-block-length compression methods (e.g. Hirose \cite{10.1007/11799313}), and allows for key-setup and encryption parallelization as opposed to other single-block-length one-way compression functions.

-{\em Selection of Suitable Cipher for \DM~Instantiaton:} We decided that AES is a suitable choice for our \DM~instantiation: (i) It is widely deployed with several optimized implementations. (ii) It has a low number of rounds with no integer operations. (iii) The AES circuit has an algebraic structure that is compliant with parallelism, packing techniques, and GPU optimizations \cite{10.1007/978-3-642-45239-0_3}. (iv) Compared to other hash functions, the AES-based $\DM$ has a smaller and fixed-size memory to store hash values iteratively. (v) Finally, homomorphic evaluation of AES has been well-studied and available in existing libraries (e.g., HElib \cite{halevi2020design}).
+{\em Selection of Suitable Cipher for $\DM$ Instantiaton:} We adopt AES as the underlying primitive for our $\DM$ instantiation based on several compelling factors. (i) AES is a widely adopted and standardized block cipher with numerous optimized implementations ranging from high-performance commodity platforms to resource-constrained embedded MCUs. (ii) It features a low number of rounds and avoids complex integer operations, making it suitable for constrained environments. (iii) The algebraic structure of AES is particularly amenable to parallel computation, batching via packing techniques, and hardware-level acceleration such as GPU-based processing \cite{10.1007/978-3-642-45239-0_3}. (iv) In comparison to hash-based alternatives, an AES-based $\DM$ requires a smaller, fixed-size memory footprint for iteratively storing intermediate hash values, which is advantageous for memory-constrained deployments. (v) Finally, homomorphic evaluation of AES has been extensively studied and is supported by established libraries (e.g., HElib \cite{halevi2020design}), further affirming its suitability for our design.